MANAGING PRINCIPAL & FOUNDER

 Brian has practiced architecture for 26 years.
 His principal motivation is to listen, and to create modern architecture that is genuinely new and beautiful out of the hopes and aspirations of his clients.
 Brian has a Master of Architecture from the University of California at Berkeley, and a Bachelor of Arts in Fine Art from the University of Chicago.
 He is a LEED Accredited Professional, and a member of the American Institute of Architects and the National Council of Architecture Registration Boards.
 Brian has taught life-drawing and design at UC Berkeley and gives back to the community through programs with elementary school students about architecture.

 Brian is also passionate about music and plays numerous string instruments.
 He lives in Iowa City with his two girls and wife Melissa where he runs D/O Architects’ Iowa office.

-SENIOR ASSOCIATE & LANDSCAPE ARCHITECT
+ASSOCIATE PRINCIPAL & LANDSCAPE ARCHITECT

 Jihyoon Yoon leads design for D/O Architects in both landscape and architectural projects.
 He has expansive experience from small-scale, residential designs to sustainable urban-scale master plans.
 He received dual degrees in Master in Landscape Architecture from Harvard University and the Master of Architecture from University of Pennsylvania.